-Our research represents a modernization and renewal of a venerable proven science, Pharmacognosy.
+Our research represents a modernization and renewal of a venerable discipline, pharmacognosy.
 With today's increased interest for environmental aspects, green chemistry, and a sustainable use of natural products, this renewal could have a strategic position in bridging chemistry and biology.